-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 Cloudera Manager can manage multiple clusters.
 The clusters do not need to run the same major version of CDH or Cloudera Runtime.